DashieTM/pycol/documentation.typ

 #subsection("Costs")
 In our case, both the game egine and the machine learning library are free and open source, meaning anyone can go ahead and create a game with an AI by simply using their own time.\
 In terms of learning, Pytorch might not be as well known as Tensorflow, but there are already tons of tutorials and other resources on the internet, which will help you get started with this library.\
-For an actual game we would suggest to not use a python game engine, unless you would like to hack something together quickly, without regard for things such as performance.

 #section[Making Of]
 #subsection[The Game]
 We wanted to create our own little game and not just copy the game from the tutorial we watched.\
 Therefore, we designed a two dimensional game where the player is a small ball and has to collect or eat other balls.\
 There are two different types of balls to eat; green and red ones.\
-By collecting a green ball the player grows in size and gets smaller when collecting red balls respectively.\
+By collecting green balls the player grows in size and gets smaller when collecting red balls respectively.\
-If the player has minimal size and collects a red ball the game is over.
+If the player is at the minimal size and collects a red ball the game is over.
 Touching the wall also ends the game.\
 As the player grows each time eating a green ball it gets more difficult over time to avoid the wall as well as red balls.\
 It is possible playing the game manually or letting the AI play the game.